Fna Fine Needle Aspiration

 The cells that are collected through an FNA fine needle aspirate can be used to perform a variety of tests and diagnostics.
 These tests can help to determine the presence of cancer or other diseases, and can help to guide treatment decisions.

-See also Needle Aspiration Of Abscess
+See also Fine Needle Aspiration Vs Core Biopsy

 An FNA fine needle aspirate is a safe and relatively simple procedure that can provide important information about a person’s health.